nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 ### Patient data exclusions ###

-<span class="label label-info">DECISION</span> Provider system **SHALL** enforce exclusion rules, either for the complete patient record, or sections/data-items.
+<span class="label label-info">DECISION</span> Provider system **MUST** enforce exclusion rules, either for the complete patient record, or sections/data-items.

 These can be determined by two potential sets of exclusion settings: